UWC2-PYTHON/ProgrammingInPython/source/modules/Comprehensions.rst

     Out[343]: [0, 4, 8]

-Get creative....

-How do I see all the built in Exceptions?
+You can do creative things with this syntax.
+For example, how do I see all the built in Exceptions?

 .. code-block:: python